 Type of stop: Hike

 The Columbia Icefield is the largest in the Canadian Rockies.
 If you always wanted to walk on the glacier now is your chance!
-The tickets also include the admission to the nearby and recently opened glacier skywalk - a glass floored viewing platform that hangs 280 metres above the valleys and waterfalls below.
+The tickets also include the admission to the nearby and recently opened glacier skywalk – a glass-floored viewing platform that hangs 280 meters above the valleys and waterfalls below.

-If that's out of your budget, just park your car at the visitors centre and take a walk to the Athabasca glacier viewpoint.
+If that’s out of your budget, just park your car at the visitors center and take a walk to the Athabasca glacier viewpoint.

 Distance from Lake Louise: 129km